 9. Create a customer journey

-You should target different audiences from cold to hot with different messages and different visuals.
+You should target different audiences from cold to hot with different messages and different types of posts and marketing materials.
 A cold audience has no idea about your business and does not know what products or services you sell.
-It might not be wise to send them a call to action saying "BUY NOW".
+It might not be wise to send them a CTA button saying "BUY NOW".
 This would be quite intimidating and spammy.

 A good practice is to send them a lead magnet that provides value to them.
 The focus at this level should be to inform them about your brand and nothing else.
 If you were meeting this potential customer in public, you should smile and wave your hand.